Grand Theft Auto: Episodes from Liberty City

 - 41 % negative mentions

-The game's optimization on PC has been widely criticized, with many users reporting severe performance issues, including low frame rates, stuttering, and crashes, even on high-end hardware.
-While some players have found temporary fixes or mods to improve performance, the overall consensus is that the game is poorly optimized and requires significant adjustments to run smoothly.
-Many recommend playing on consoles instead, as the PC version struggles with the same optimization problems that plagued its predecessor, GTA IV.
+The game's optimization on PC has been widely criticized, with many users reporting severe performance issues, including stuttering, low frame rates, and crashes, even on high-end hardware.
+While some players have found temporary fixes or mods to improve performance, the overall consensus is that the game is poorly optimized, reminiscent of the issues seen in GTA IV.
+Many recommend playing on consoles instead, as the PC version requires significant tweaking to achieve acceptable performance.

 “It's better optimized than GTA IV, but it's still a little bit unstable.”

-“The optimization of the game seems better than vanilla GTA IV, although there are still complaints about GFWL, which will hopefully be officially patched out someday.”
+“The optimization of the game seems better than vanilla GTA IV, although there are still complaints about GFWL, which will hopefully be officially patched out of the game someday.”

 “The performance of this game is atrocious; the optimization is really bad.”